Our Teaching and Learning Challenge

-- Dunlovsky’s – Strengthening the Student Toolbox: Dunlovsky challenges our bad habits of highlighting, rereading, and cramming for tests.
+- Dunlosky’s – Strengthening the Student Toolbox: Dunlosky challenges our bad habits of highlighting, rereading, and cramming for tests.
 Research shows that while these three strategies are commonly used, they have been ineffective in retaining information.

 Applying Research to our Teaching and Learning

 - Almost every lesson students will start with a ‘do now’ activity which quizzes knowledge from previous lessons.

 - Every module taught over a series of lessons will be supported by a ‘Knowledge Organiser’ which summarises the key information needed to understand the module.

 - As part of their 20:20:20 homework, students will be expected to self-test from the Knowledge Organiser at regular intervals so that they can begin to move the knowledge from their short term to their long term memory.

 - The more a student revises information and revisits knowledge at spaced intervals the more likely they are to be able to pull the information from their long term to their short term memory.